allegroai/clearml-docs/docs/webapp/webapp_exp_table.md

 The comparison view compares experiment scalar and plot results (for a more in depth comparison, see [Comparing Experiments](webapp_exp_comparing.md)).
 When selected, the view presents a comparison of all [selected experiments](#selecting-multiple-experiments).
-If no experiments are selected, all currently visible experiments in the table are displayed in the comparison.
+If no experiments are selected, the first 100 visible experiments in the table are displayed in the comparison.

 In the dropdown menu, select to view **Scalars** or **Plots**. **Scalars** shows experiment scalar results as time series line graphs. **Plots** shows the last reported iteration sample of each metric/variant combination per compared